mabel-dev/opteryx/docs/03 SQL Reference/02 Statements.md

 ### WHERE clause

 The `WHERE` clause specifies any filters to apply to the data.
 This allows you to select only a subset of the data in which you are interested.

-!!! note
 Only one of `LIKE` and `WHERE` can be used in the same statement.